nus-cs2103/website-base/_module-TIC2002/mid-semester-survey-results.md

   covering topics, you'll get multiple chances to solidify your familiarity of a topic/tool.
   Do what you can every week and ==try not to fall too far behind== though.
-* **If the pace is too slow for you:** I have add more optional topics to the second half of the semester, and made all pre-recorded videos for future lectures available (previously, videos were available upto only two weeks into the future).
+* **If the pace is too slow for you:** I have add more optional topics to the second half of the semester, and made all pre-recorded videos for future lectures available.
    This means you should be able to move faster through the weeks if you wish.

 </div>